 The bacteria spread to the uterus, usually from an IUD that has been in place for years.
 Abscesses and scar tissue may form in the fallopian tubes, ovaries, and nearby organs such as the bladder and ureters.
 Fistulas may form between these organs.

 Symptoms include chronic abdominal or pelvic pain, fever, weight loss, and vaginal bleeding and discharge.

 Usually, small, hard, sometimes painful swellings develop in the mouth and on the face, neck, or skin below the jaw (lumpy jaw).
 These swellings may soften and discharge pus that contains small, round, yellowish granules.
 The infection may extend to the cheek, tongue, throat, salivary glands, skull, bones of the neck (cervical vertebrae) and face, brain, or the space within the tissues covering the brain (meninges).

 Doctors suspect the infection in people who have typical symptoms.
-Then, x-rays are taken, and samples of pus or tissue are obtained and checked for Actinomyces israelii.
+Then, samples of sputum, pus, or tissue are obtained and checked for Actinomyces israelii.
 Often, a needle is inserted through the skin to take a sample from an abscess or infected tissue.
 Sometimes computed tomography (CT) or ultrasonography is used to help doctors place the needle in the infected area.
 Sometimes surgery is necessary to remove a sample.
 The sample is examined under a microscope and is sent to a laboratory where bacteria, if present, can be grown (cultured).

 CT or magnetic resonance imaging (MRI) may be used to determine whether abscesses are resolving.
-Surgery, with or without antibiotics, may be necessary, particularly if the infection affects critical areas such as the spine.
+Surgery may be necessary, particularly if the infection affects critical areas such as the spine.